Olympus microscopes and photomicrographic equipment

 Eyepiece adapters

-They need the PM-ADF eyepiece adapter that clamps on to the vertical tube and provides the circular dovetail for attaching a photo tube and holding the photo eyepiece.
+They need the PM-ADF eyepiece adapter that clamps on to the vertical tube to provide the circular dovetail for attaching a camera adapter.

 Trinocular heads